PulseWaves/PulseWaves/PulseTools/pulse2pulse_README.txt

   pulse2pulse

   reads full waveform LIDAR data from a variety of proprietary formats and stores it to the PulseWaves format.
+Also computes an intensity value from the waves file that is stored in the pulse file and that can be used for easier understanding and navigation in pulseview

   For updates you can follow PulseWaves at